 |

 interior of the main entrance side.
-(National
+The steel bridge-like structure seen

 Archives RG 242) |